OmniBrew/sw5e-data/text/en/manual/choose-equipment.md

 For Kaleem’s weapons, Sam chooses an M-8 Avenger (because she took the Assault Rifle proficiency) and an Omni-torch.
 Her M-8 Avenger is a ranged weapon, so Kaleem uses her Dexterity modifier for her attacks and damage.
 Her attack bonus is her Dexterity modifier (+2) plus her proficiency bonus (+2), for a total of +4.
-The M-8 Avenger deals 1d8 piercing damage, and Kaleem adds her Dexterity modifier to the damage when she hits, for a total of 1d8 + 2 piercing damage.
+The M-8 Avenger deals 1d8 kinetic damage, and Kaleem adds her Dexterity modifier to the damage when she hits, for a total of 1d8 + 2 kinetic damage.
 Notice, she does not add her proficiency bonus to the damage roll, only the attack roll.
 When using the Omni-torch, a melee weapon, Kaleem adds her Strength modifier (+1) to the attack roll and the damage roll.
 But, because she is not proficient with melee weapons, she does not add her proficiency bonus to the attack roll.